aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/mhtml-to-svg/_index.md

 {{% blocks/products/pf/agp/content h2="Save MHTML to SVG in C# Online for Free" %}}

-The following example demonstrates how to convert MHTML to SVG document format in C#.
+The following example demonstrates how to convert MHTML to SVG in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert MHTML file into SVG format.
+Follow the easy steps to convert MHTML to SVG.
 Upload your MHTML file, then simply save it as SVG file.
 For both MHTML reading and SVG writing you can use fully qualified filenames.
 The output SVG content and formatting will be identical to the original MHTML document.

 {{% /blocks/products/pf/agp/text %}}